 Getting some audio lag on your TV when trying to play Nintendo Switch?
 With so many great Nintendo Switch games to play, having an annoying audio issue could definitely ruin your gameplay experience.
-Still, luckily, that can be fixed if you're willing to purchase external speakers or use headphones.
+Luckily, that can be fixed if you're willing to purchase external speakers or use headphones.
 Here's how to fix television audio lag on your Nintendo Switch.

 Products used in this guide